kakobrekla/websocket-php/docs/Server.md

 ## Configuration

 The Server takes two arguments; port and ssl.
-By default ssl is false.
+By default, ssl is false.
 If port is not specified, it will use 80 for non-secure and 443 for secure server.
 Other options are available runtime by calling configuration methods.

 ```php